Wedding Dance (scroll down for general dance faq)

 What are some good dance styles for wedding couples?

-Waltz, Foxtrot, Tango, Bolero, and Rumba look good danced in a suit and wedding gown.
-However, don’t let me talk you out of a Swing if that is what your heart’s desire.
+Rumba, Foxtrot, Tango and Waltz look good danced in a suit and wedding gown.
+However, don’t let me talk you out of a Swing or salsa if that is what your heart’s desire.

 Do we need to dance to the entire song?